bartificer/programming-by-stealth/docs/pbs40.md

 When creating a complex form, it often makes things much easier for users to break the form into groups of related form elements.
 In HTML, the appropriate elements for doing so are `<fieldset>` and `<legend>`.
 You should have one `<fieldset>` surrounding the entire form, and you can then nest further `<fieldset>` elements inside each other as deeply as needed for your particular form.

-As we learned back in [instalment 31](https://bartificer.net/pbs31), you need to use the ARIA spec to help screen readers understand the layout of your form.
-To do that you need to use the role attribute to specific which `<fieldset>` represents the entire form (`role="form"`), and which represent groups of inputs (`role="group"`).
+As we learned back in [instalment 31](https://pbs.bartificer.net/pbs31), you need to use the ARIA spec to help screen readers understand the layout of your form.
+To do that you need to use the role attribute to specify which `<fieldset>` represents the entire form (`role="form"`), and which represent groups of inputs (`role="group"`).
 You should also make it clear which text is serving as the label for the form as a whole, and for each group with the `aria-labelledby` attribute.

 This snippet from my sample solution illustrates my use of field sets: